1 tablespoon oil

 250g beef (or pork) mince

 1 medium carrot

 3 puff pastry sheets

-Heat oil in pan and sauté onion until tender.
+Heat oil in small pan and sauté onion until tender.
 Remove from heat and set aside to cool.

 Brush rolls with beaten egg and bake for 20-25 minutes until golden and cooked through.

 I have an unpublished cookbook manuscript that lives on my kitchen bench.
 This is the collection that I have fed my family from for many years, all made from a core list of practical and economical ingredients.
 The manuscript is splattered with butter, flour and milk from daily use.
 It moves between the kitchen and the office as I edit and test-kitchen the recipes.